Effects of Hurricane Andrew in Florida: Miami-Dade County

 At Zoo Miami (then known as the Miami MetroZoo), winds toppled more than 5,000 trees and destroyed the Wings of Asia aviary - which was only built to withstand sustained winds of 120 mph - causing the loss of approximately one-third of the 300 resident birds.
 Although a majority of animals at the zoo remained outdoors during and after the storm, only five animals perished, either by debris or the consumption of contaminated water.
+A photograph taken by Zoo Miami employee Ron Magill of flamingos sheltering in one of the zoo's bathrooms would later be described as one of the most iconic images from Andrew.
 Nearby, damage to the University of Miami Primate Center and the Mannheimer Foundation allowed about 1,800 monkeys and baboons to escape.
 Rumors began that the monkeys were injected with the AIDS virus for experimental purposes, causing at least 30 monkeys to be shot dead by residents, police officers, and members of the National Guard.
 By August 30, nearly 700 monkeys were returned to the Mannheimer Foundation and all but 15 others that escaped the University of Miami Primate Center were recaptured.